zoonfafer/pyethrecover/README.md

     Your password is:
     correct horse battery staple

-Example2
+Example 2
 =======
 Let's say you have a wallet file named `ethereum-wallet.json` and you remember that you password is a greeting in some language followed by the name of an american president.
-Say you're not sure if the president is addressed with a title; if he is, you're certain it's either "president" or "mister".
+Say you're not sure if the president is addressed with a title;
+if he is, you're certain it's either "president" or "mister".
 You would create a file `password_spec.txt` like so ...

     [